 - Trace Characteristics: the length, width and thickness of the trace on the board is a key influence on the circuits impedance.

 As integrated circuits have improved in their ability for processing more information it has become necessary to move more power through the circuits of the board.
 This has increased the “speed” of circuits while driving down the size of components as well as the need for much smaller traces with more power going through them.

-On the manufacturing side of the board most often you can get the impedance that you need from doing what is called a controlled stackup or controlled dielectric.
-By calling out the thickness of the material in the design you can achieve the impedance that you need.
+On the manufacturing side of things, most PCB manufacturers will provide you a controlled stackup or controlled dielectric which will allow you to verify the impedance required.
+By specifying the thickness of the material in the design you can achieve the desired impedance.

 Here are some thoughts on controlled impedance from one of our engineers Wayne Dieck.

 “Often PCB manufacturers can get the correct trace impedance by doing what is called controlled stackup or controlled dielectric.
 This is this process of defining the material thicknesses to achieve a specified impedance value.”

 “The other option is to set the specific impedance value (in ohms) for a given trace, or traces, by layer.
 Common values are 50 or 100 ohm, single ended or differential.
 A stackup calculator is used to determine the overall width and spacing of the trace and the material thickness for the desired impedance value.”

 Then to verify that those conditions have been met for controlled impedance a test can be done with a Time Domain Reflectometer (knows as a TDR Report).

 Most PCB Manufacturers can provide you with impedance modeling and calculations for both trace/width size as well as material stackups.

 There you have it!
 Questions or comments?
 Please put those in the space below.